The Ariel Encounter and Impossibility

 In 1994, over 60 children claim to have experienced an alien encounter.
 Their description of these alien beings aligns closely with the beings of our contemporary mythology.
 And their testimony is very compelling.

-If we place a skeptical mirror up to this skeptical hypothesis, especially after viewing the children’s own contemporaneous video interviews - it is just such a fucking stretch - and we can apply our everyday understanding of the world to see this.
+If we place a skeptical mirror up to this skeptical hypothesis, especially after viewing the children’s own contemporaneous video interviews - it is just such a fucking stretch.
 The testimony of the children seems inarguably genuine, sincere, honest.
-The rarest of individuals would perceive these kids as not completely believing everything they say.
 It would take an evil genius to brainwash children into delivering such nuanced, perfectly imperfect, corroborating reports.
 Reports that they attest to two decades later.

 But what else are we supposed to believe? - because the idea that creatures of our mythology actually exist is also completely unbelievable.
 How do we navigate this multidimensional truth-space?
 We are forced, kicking and screaming, to keep an open mind.